 We also thank Cllr Hyde for the vital part she played in the decision by

-February 2017 Update: Sadly, trees have now been cleared on this site (opposite platform 1 of London Road Station) to make way for construction of four houses.
+Trees were cleared prematurely opposite platform 1 of London Road Station in February 2017 to make way for construction of four houses.

 It is a great pity that the drive to meet housing targets now affords so little protection to the public amenity value of any open space which happens to have its footprint on privately owned land.
 The Council's open space surveys (the most recent was renamed future of our parks consultation!) only seem to want us to comment on the amenity value of public open spaces, of which Round Hill has none!
 The above (within the context of the Preston Park conservation area as well as a railway station which has been added to the city's list of heritage assets) should concern anybody who assumes that our own neighbourhood's 'green ribbons' are untouchable.